OlinScopeTwilio/FAQChatbot/README.md

 # FAQChatbot
 ## The Team
 We be us from Olin college of not grammar.

+This project was done as part of a year-long senior capstone class called SCOPE at Olin College of Engineering.

+## The Goal

-## The Project
+## The Chatbot
 ![Chatbot in Action, pt 1](/visuals/ChatbotInAction1.svg)

 ![Chatbot in Action, pt 2](/visuals/ChatbotInAction2.svg)